 Everyone enjoys a delicious and sugary treat from time to time, but constant exposure to sugar can have detrimental effects on your teeth.
 That’s why it’s important to know the damage sugar can do to your teeth and how to prevent it.
 Without proper care, any amount of sugar can promote cavities and even tooth loss.

 Nobody knows teeth better than your dentist, and Dr. Cantwell at Cyprus Family Dental in Magna knows how troublesome sugar can be to your teeth.
-Let him share his knowledge with you and take a minute to learn about the harm sugar can present to your teeth.
-Though it may taste great, sugar poses a threat to your oral health.
+Let him share his knowledge with you, and take a minute to learn about the harm sugar can present to your teeth.

 How Sugar Affects Your Teeth